Zestylogic/FMark/FMark/README.md

     | RCBRA | BACKTICK | TBACKTICK | EXCLAMATION | ENDLINE | COLON | CARET | PERCENT
 ```

-# Testing
+# Test Plan

 The lexer and the preprocessor were built using a test-driven manner, by writing tests first and then making them pass with
 the code.
-This means that the goal of the code is well defined and can more easily be written.
+This means that the goal of the code is well defined beforehand and can more easily be written.
 It is then
-much easier to test the whole code by just running all the unit tests, instead of manually testing it everytime.
+much easier to test the whole code by just running all the unit tests, instead of manually testing it everytime, as that
+could mean that pevious functionality might not work anymore.

 Unit tests were used to make small tests that were going to have to pass.
 After the code was written,
 property based tests made sure that the main functions were working as they were supposed to.